franzbu/EnhancedSpaces.spoon/README.md

 For restricting switching to the windows of your current mSpace only, press `alt` and `tab`.

-As before, the below lines represent the default setup, and you do not need to add them to your `init.lua` unless you prefer different shortcuts:
+As before, the below lines represent the default setup, and you don't need to add them to your `init.lua` unless you prefer different shortcuts:

 ```lua